Update: $17.5 Million Settlement Reached in Wisconsin Firefighting Foam Contamination Suit

 In addition to individual AFFF lawsuits filed by current and former firefighters, a Texas man filed a class action over toxic per- and polyfluoroalkyl substances (PFAS) as well as contamination from facilities that use AFFF in January 2021.

-As of January 2021, there were more than 950 pending claims in multidistrict litigation in South Carolina federal court under MDL-2873 IN RE: Aqueous Film-Forming Foams Products Liability Litigation.
-This number is up from 820 claims reported in DuPont’s annual report ending Dec.
+As of January 2021, there were more than 950 pending claims in multidistrict litigation in the South Carolina federal court under MDL-2873 IN RE: Aqueous Film-Forming Foams Products Liability Litigation.
+This number is up from 820 claims in DuPont’s annual report ending Dec.
 31, 2020.

-Injuries claimed in the lawsuits include breast cancer, ulcerative colitis, kidney cancer, pancreatic cancer, bladder cancer, kidney cysts, tumors and other illnesses.
+Injuries claimed in the lawsuits include breast cancer, ulcerative colitis, kidney cancer, pancreatic cancer, bladder cancer, kidney cysts, tumors, and other illnesses.

 Related: DuPont AFFF Lawsuit